Grilling Food Safety

 Nurse Rose: You can take some simple precautions to keep yourself and your guests healthy at your next cookout.

-- Clean: Wash your hands and surfaces after handling raw meat, fish or eggs.
+- Clean: Wash produce before eating/cooking and wash your hands and surfaces after handling raw meat, fish or eggs.

 - Separate: Do not cross-contaminate your cooked food with raw meat or eggs.

 - Cook: Use a food thermometer to ensure that meat is cooked completely – 145 degrees for whole meat, 160 degrees for ground meat and 165 degrees for poultry